psinha25/prasoonsinha.github.io/_posts/2022-10-31-linux-vm-kvm.md

 **Booting a VM in KVM w/o Customized Linux Kernel:**

-There are a variety of resources online that suggest that you use `virt-install` and `virsh` to set KVM-based VM.
-At first, I tried using these utilities as Ill, and with an Ubuntu ISO image I did reach a point where I launched a VM that I could `ssh` into.
-However, using `virsh` to successfully shutdown and/or startup the VM was unsuccessful.
+There are a variety of resources online that suggest using `virt-install` and `virsh` to set KVM-based VMs.
+At first, I tried using these utilities as well, and with an Ubuntu ISO image I did reach a point where I launched a VM that I could `ssh` into.
+However, using `virsh` to shutdown and/or startup the VM was unsuccessful.
 Therefore, I pivoted to using the `qemu-system-x86_64` command instead, which does not abstract away as much of the VM management details like `virt-install` and `virsh`.

 Initially, I attempted to use an [Ubuntu ISO image](https://ubuntu.com/download/desktop) with `qemu-system-x86_64`.
 However, I struggled to successfully boot the VM.
-This is because the recent releases of Ubuntu ship with a graphical installer, which made it difficult to use since I was using a remote server as our host machine (it is strange I successfully used the ISO with `virt-intall` without X-forwarding but found tremendous difficulty with it when using `qemu-system-x86_64`).
-As such, I ultimately (and successfully) used a cloud image to boot our VM on the zerberus remote server.
+This is because the recent releases of Ubuntu ship with a graphical installer, which made it difficult to use since I was using a remote server as my host machine (it is strange I successfully used the ISO with `virt-intall` without X-forwarding but found tremendous difficulty with it when using `qemu-system-x86_64`).
+As such, I ultimately (and successfully) used a cloud image to boot my VM on my remote server.

-To guide the use of a cloud image, I used this [great blog post](https://powersj.io/posts/ubuntu-qemu-cli/) about cloud image and `cloud-init`.
+To guide the use of a cloud image, I used this [great blog post](https://powersj.io/posts/ubuntu-qemu-cli/) about cloud images and `cloud-init`.
 I used the Ubuntu 20.04 [LTS Focal cloud disk image](https://cloud-images.ubuntu.com/focal/current/).
-Unlike the Ubuntu ISO, a cloud config image is also needed to specify who can login to the virtual cloud server.
+Unlike the Ubuntu ISO, a cloud config image is also needed to specify who can login to your virtual cloud server.
 This is because when VM instances are launched in cloud, `cloud-init` searches for a datasource to obtain instance metadata.
 Since I was launching a local QEMU image, I provided a local data source for the cloud image to read from.
-There is a plethora of configurations that can be set, but the purposes of this tutorial I provided minimal configurations, as shown below:
+There is a plethora of configurations that can be set, but for the purposes of this tutorial I provided minimal configurations, as shown below:

 ```console
 $ cat metadata.yaml